List of foreign Premier League players

 Clubs listed are those for which the player has played at least one Premier League game – and seasons are those in which the player has played at least one Premier League game.
 Note that seasons, not calendar years, are used.
 For example, "1992–95" indicates that the player has played in every season from 1992–93 to 1994–95, but not necessarily every calendar year from 1992 to 1995.
 Therefore, a player should always have a listing under at least two years – for instance, a player making his debut in 2011, during the 2011–12 season, will have '2011–12' after his name.
 This follows the general practice in expressing sporting seasons in the UK.

-114 of the 207 foreign FIFA-affiliated nations have been represented in the Premier League.
-On 23 December 2022, Indonesia became the most recent country to be represented, when Jordi Amat was called up and played for Indonesia.
+122 of the 211 foreign FIFA-affiliated nations have been represented in the Premier League.
+On 5 September 2025, Haiti became the most recent country to be represented, when Jean‐Ricner Bellegarde switched and played for Haiti national football team.

-In bold: players who have played at least one Premier League game in the current season (2022–23), and are still at a club for which they have played.
+In bold: players who have played at least one Premier League game in the current season (2025–26), and are still at a club for which they have played.
 This does not include current players of a Premier League club who have not played a Premier League game in the current season.

+For each country, the leading appearance-maker is indicated by the number of matches that he played in the Premier League.